artistkaransaini/bitbox/README.md

 The output turns ON **only when all inputs are OFF**.
 The moment even one input turns ON, the output shuts off.

-NOR gates are commonly used in control logic and memory circuits.

 **Truth Table**

 | A | B | Output |